gothandy/Augustus/README.md

 ## Production Issues

 If the data goes stale check the [AugustusConsoleExport WebJob Dashboard](https://augustuswebportal.scm.azurewebsites.net/azurejobs/#/jobs/triggered/AugustusConsoleExport).
 If you get a `Unable to Login to Dynamics CRM` then update the `crm:ConnectionString` in `Application settings` for the `AugustusWebPortal`.
+Make sure you hit save.
+Staying on the `AugustusWebPortal` page, hit run on the `WebJobs` tab as the job is scheduled to run every hour.

 ## Configuration Settings